CatScan-crypt/Starknet-ERC20-Deployer/workflow.md

 ### UI/UX Enhancements
 1. [ ] Add error on identical successful deployments.
-2. [x] Add scroll option for the table when over 7 list items.
-3. [x] Change the icons of braavos and argent to starkscan and voyager and change copy icon in history.
-4. [x] Add system alert when copy is inited.
-5. [x] Add delete row in history table.
-6. [ ] Add a temp icon untill fetch is finised.
+2. [ ] Add a temp icon untill fetch is finised.
-7. [x] Add switch for: show all, show only failed, show only successful in history table.
-8. [x] Add switch in history for show sepolia, mainnet or both.
-9. [ ] Rerender the historty table after switch chain was inited.
-0. [ ] Remove icons and CA & TxH text, from failed deployments in history table(copy and explorer links).
+3. [ ] Remove icons and CA & TxH text, from failed deployments in history table(copy and explorer links).
-1. [x] Add Deployment ID column and in localStorage.
-2. [ ] Change history table's direction.
+4. [ ] Change history table's direction.
-3. [ ] In settings, modify the clear data button's text to be with the current chain.
+5. [ ] In settings, modify the clear data button's text to be with the current chain.

 ### Wallet Integration
 1. [ ] Disable button when sending transaction.
 (DeployContractInnerUI.jsx)